How to Recognize and Walk Through Open Doors: Finding Opportunities in Everyday Life

 How do you do that?

-Why Would you even want to?
+Why would you even want to?

 The most basic form of meditation is where you give your attention to one thing exclusively for a set period.
 This one thing can be the breath or the sounds around you.
 It can be physical sensations in the body, such as your hands or the place where your butt meets the cushion or chair.
 It can be the repetition of a word or phrase, often called a mantra.